 - FGM comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
-It can be known as female circumcision or female genital cutting and is often carried out for cultural, religious and social reasons within families and communities. - FGM is illegal in the UK and it's also illegal to take a British national or permanent resident abroad for FGM, or help someone trying to do this. - Female Genital Mutilation Act 2003 (section 74 of the Serious Crime Act 2015) places a statutory duty upon teachers (along with social workers and healthcare professionals) to report to the police where they discover (either through disclosure by the victim or visual evidence) that FGM appears to have been carried out on a girl under 18.
+It can be known as female circumcision or female genital cutting and is often carried out for cultural, religious and social reasons within families and communities. - FGM is illegal in the UK and it's also illegal to take a British national or permanent resident abroad for FGM or help someone trying to do this. - Female Genital Mutilation Act 2003 (section 74 of the Serious Crime Act 2015) places a statutory duty upon teachers (along with social workers and healthcare professionals) to report to the police where they discover (either through disclosure by the victim or visual evidence) that FGM appears to have been carried out on a girl under 18.
 This is in addition to following the school's safeguarding reporting procedures.
-A teacher means any person within the Education Act 2002 (section 141A(1)) employed or engaged to carry out teaching work at schools or other institutions. - Those failing to report such cases will face disciplinary sanctions. - If the school are concerned that a child/young person has experienced or is at risk of FGM a Child Protection referral will be made to the Multi Agency Safeguarding Hub in accordance with interagency procedures produced by the LSP.
+A teacher means any person within the Education Act 2002 (section 141A(1)) employed or engaged to carry out teaching work at schools or other institutions. - Those failing to report such cases will face disciplinary sanctions. - If the school are concerned that a child/young person has experienced or is at risk of FGM, a Child Protection referral will be made to the Multi Agency Safeguarding Hub in accordance with interagency procedures produced by the LSCB.
 In addition, all teachers will follow mandatory reporting duties.
-(Further information regarding FGM can be found in Appendix five.) - A forced marriage is where one or both people do not (or in cases of people with learning disabilities, cannot) consent to the marriage and pressure or abuse is used.
-It is recognised in the UK as a form of violence against women and men, domestic/child abuse and a serious abuse of human rights. - The pressure put on people to marry against their will can be physical (including threats, actual physical violence and sexual violence) or emotional and psychological (for example, when someone is made to feel like they are bringing shame on their family).
-Financial abuse (taking your wages or not giving you any money) can also be a factor.
+Please refer to Pan Bedfordshire Practice Guidance for practitioners on Female Genital Mutilation (FGM) (Further information regarding FGM can be found in Appendix Seven) - A forced marriage is where one or both people do not (or in cases of people with learning disabilities, cannot) consent to the marriage and pressure or abuse is used.
+It is recognised in the UK as a form of violence against women and men, domestic/child abuse and a serious abuse of human rights.

-- The Anti-social Behavior, Crime and Policing Act 2014 makes it a criminal offence to force someone to marry - this includes: - taking someone overseas to force them to marry (whether or not the forced marriage takes place) - marrying someone who lacks the mental capacity to consent to the marriage (whether they're pressured to or not) - o breaching a Forced Marriage Protection Order. - Modern slavery is the term used within the UK and is defined within the Modern Slavery Act 2015.
+- The pressure put on people to marry against their will can be physical (including threats, actual physical violence and sexual violence) or emotional and psychological (for example, when someone is made to feel like they are bringing shame on their family).
+Financial abuse (taking your wages or not giving you any money) can also be a factor. - The Anti-social Behaviour, Crime and Policing Act 2014 makes it a criminal offence to force someone to marry - this includes: - taking someone overseas to force them to marry (whether or not the forced marriage takes place) - marrying someone who lacks the mental capacity to consent to the marriage (whether they're pressured to or not) - breaching a Forced Marriage Protection Order. - Further multi-agency statutory guidance for dealing with forced marriage can be found here The right to choose: government guidance on forced marriage. - Modern slavery is the term used within the UK and is defined within the Modern Slavery Act 2015.
 The Act categorises offences of Slavery, Servitude and Forced or Compulsory Labour and Human Trafficking (the definition of which comes from the Palermo Protocol).
 Modern slavery crimes include holding a person in a position of slavery, servitude forced or compulsory labour, or facilitating their travel with the intention of exploiting them soon after. - Although human trafficking often involves an international cross-border element, it is also possible to be a victim of modern slavery within your own country.